sparkfun/phant/README.md

 the [Internet of Things](http://en.wikipedia.org/wiki/Internet_of_Things).  phant is the open source software that powers [data.sparkfun.com](http://data.sparkfun.com).

+If you would like to learn more about phant, please visit [phant.io](http://phant.io) for usage & API docs.

 ## Getting Started

 phant is a [npm](https://www.npmjs.org) package, and requires the latest version of [node.js](http://nodejs.org).